at Taylor Bridge

 Ecosystem- shallow moderately swift river with wooded banks, some steep

-most recent date this info personally checked- May 2007
+most recent date this info personally checked- July 2016

-Additional Facilities- store across the road
+Additional Facilities- small store across the road

 Maintained by- Baldwin District of the Manistee National Forest